-3.7 million refugee children are out of school.The gains in educational enrolment revealed in year 2020’s UNHCR report on refugees and education, small as they are in percentage terms, still represent life-changing opportunities for tens of thousands of refugee children, adolescents and youth.
+Close to half of all refugee children – 48 per cent – remain out of school.The gains in educational enrolment revealed in UNHCR report on refugees and education, small as they are in percentage terms, still represent life-changing opportunities for tens of thousands of refugee children, adolescents and youth.
 Read the press release

 The New York Declaration for Refugees and Migrants pinpoints education as a critical element of the international refugee response.
 Furthermore, Sustainable Development Goal 4 aims to deliver “inclusive and quality education for all and to promote lifelong learning”.